oldu73/doc/docs/javascript/training/16-project-blog/aws-hosting.md

 Copy DynamoDB table `ARN`.

-First part:
+Steps:

 1. Click the Configuration - Permissions tab.
 2. In the Execution Role field, click the appropriate role.
 A new tab opens in your browser.
-3. Click Add inline policy to the right of Authorization policies.
-4. Select the JSON tab.
+3. Click Add inline policy to the right of Authorization policies and select the JSON tab.
-5. Copy the following into the text box, being careful to replace your table's `ARN` in the Resource field, line 15:
+4. Copy below json into the text box, being careful to replace your table's `ARN` in the Resource field, line 15:
+5. This permission allows your Lambda function to read, modify, or delete items, but only in the table you created.
+6. Click the Review Policy button, colored blue.
+7. Next to Name, type policy name.
+8. Click the Create Policy button, colored blue.
+9. You can now close this tab and return to the one dedicated to your Lambda function.

 ```json
 {